ph142-ucb/sp20/syllabus.md

 ## Grace Period

 All assignments, unless stated otherwise, are **due on the specified day at 10:00pm.** Due to the nature of electronic submission, we understand that some students may experience technical difficulties with submission close to the deadline.
 Therefore, we are offering a **grace period of two hours, until 11:59pm,** to account for these submission issues.
-If you are having issues during this time, please email your GSI before 10:30pm. **We will not be accepting requests regarding submission errors after 11:59 on the due date.**
+If you are having issues during this time, please email your submission to the GSI email at ([ph142gsi@berkeley.edu](mailto:ph142gsi@berkeley.edu)) before 10:30pm. **We will not be accepting requests regarding submission errors after 11:59 on the due date.**

 ## Late Policy
 A 50% late penalty will be applied for any assignment submitted within 24 hours of due date.
 No credit will be given for assignments submitted thereafter.
 This applies for both labs and homeworks.